atelierars/swift-NDI/README.md

 ## SDK Requirements

 This library NDI SDK to work as a wrapper.
 The NDI SDK is however not included in this repository due to their licensing constraints.
 Please download the installer pkg from [NDI.video](https://ndi.video/for-developers/ndi-sdk/download/).
 Our library assumes the NDI SDK will be installed at `/Library/NDI SDK for Apple`.
 You might need to manually link `libndi_ios.a`, `libndi_tvos.a` or `libndi.dylib` for your projects.
 Add one of them from the installed path `/Library/NDI SDK for Apple/lib/*`.
-Especially on macOS, you might need to embed `libndi.dylib`.
+Especially on macOS, you might need to embed `libndi.dylib` into your project bundle.

 ## Usage